Peter-Shamoun/Jurassic-Classifier/README.md

 3. Download the model files:
    - Ensure you have the `ensemble_model_0.h5`, `ensemble_model_1.h5`, and `ensemble_model_2.h5` files in your project directory.
    - Due to the size of the file, please contact petershamoun80@gmail.com to get access to dino_pics.pkl.
 However, the app can be run without the pkl and just with app.py, dino.py, and the ensemble models.
-The pkl is just used fro the model creation
+The pkl is just used for the model creation
 ## 🚀 Running the Application

 1. Start the Flask server: